dev-drprasad/delete-tag-and-release/README.md

 npm test
 ```

-Since this is a repo for a GitHub Action, **every new commit that changes code must include a new bundle.** You can
+Since this is a repo for a [GitHub Action](https://docs.github.com/en/actions), **every new commit that changes code must include a new bundle.** You can
 generate a new bundle via running:

 ```shell
 npm run package
 ```

-and commiting the resulting changes that will be in the `dist/` folder.
+and committing the resulting changes that will be in the `dist/` folder.

 ## Releasing
-As this repo is a GitHub Action, releases are done via creating a new tag and pushing that tag to the repo.
+Releases are done by creating a new tag and pushing that tag to the repo.
 A new
 release can be made via the following:

 ```shell